vcon-dev/draft-howe-vcon-lawful-purpose/draft-howe-vcon-lawful-purpose.md

 Implementers should conduct thorough security reviews and ensure compliance with applicable privacy regulations in their deployment environments.

 --- back

+# IANA Considerations

+## vCon Extensions Names Registry

+This document requests IANA to register the following extension in the vCon Extensions Names Registry established by [I-D.draft-ietf-vcon-core-00]:

+- **Extension Name**: lawful_purpose
+- **Extension Description**: Lawful purpose management for voice conversation participants with cryptographic proof mechanisms and regulatory compliance support
+- **Change Controller**: IESG
+- **Specification Document(s)**: RFC XXXX

+## Attachment Object Parameter Names Registry

+This document requests IANA to register the following parameter in the Attachment Object Parameter Names Registry:

+- **Parameter Name**: type
+- **Parameter Description**: Semantic type identifier for attachment content
+- **Change Controller**: IESG
+- **Specification Document(s)**: RFC XXXX, Section 4

+Note: This addresses the "TODO: type or purpose" noted in Section 6.3.6 of [I-D.draft-ietf-vcon-core-00].

+## Lawful Purpose Attachment Type Values Registry

+This document requests IANA to establish a new registry for lawful purpose attachment type values with the following initial registration:

+- **Type Value**: lawful_purpose
+- **Description**: Structured lawful purpose records with temporal validity and cryptographic proof mechanisms
+- **Change Controller**: IESG
+- **Specification Document(s)**: RFC XXXX

+Registration Template:

+**Type Value**: The string value used as the attachment type identifier

+**Description**: Brief description of the attachment type and its purpose

+**Change Controller**: For Standards Track RFCs, list "IESG".
+For others, give the name of the responsible party.

+**Specification Document(s)**: Reference to defining documents with URIs where available
+## Lawful Purpose Ledger Type Values Registry

+This document requests IANA to establish a new registry for lawful purpose ledger type values with the following initial registration:

+- **Type Value**: scitt
+- **Description**: A transparency service implementing the SCITT (Supply Chain Integrity, Transparency, and Trust) protocol.
+- **Change Controller**: IESG
+- **Specification Document(s)**: RFC XXXX, [I-D.draft-ietf-scitt-scrapi-05]

+Registration Template:

+**Type Value**: The string value used as the ledger type identifier

+**Description**: Brief description of the ledger type and its purpose

+**Change Controller**: For Standards Track RFCs, list "IESG".
+For others, give the name of the responsible party.

+**Specification Document(s)**: Reference to defining documents with URIs where available

 # Acknowledgements